pjakiela/ECON460/index.md

-# Women, Work, & the World Economy
+## Women, Work, and the World Economy